kubestellar/kubestellar/docs/poc2023q1/outline.md

-To enable the workload management layer to manipulate each edge cluster, that cluster's SyncTarget has an annotation that refers to a Secret that holds a kubeconfig that can be used to maintain the syncer and workload in that edge cluster.
+To enable the workload management layer to manipulate each edge cluster, that cluster's SyncTarget has an annotation that refers to a Secret that holds a kubeconfig that can be used by the Bootstrapper to install the edge-mc machinery in the edge cluster.
 These annotations and Secrets are created by the inventory management layer for use by the workload management layer.

 To complete the plumbing of the syncers, for each SyncTarget the mailbox controller creates the following needed accompanying items in